arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 But as a good practice and to improve readability it is better to define it right below the `ngIf` block.

-And this template can be reused in other `*ngIf else` blocks also.
+And this template can be reused in other `*ngIf else` blocks as well.

 For example, data in a HTML page can be displayed by using different ajax calls from the server.